-A: The Board recommends a vote "FOR" each of the director nominees, and "FOR" the ratification of our independent registered public accounting firm.
+The Board recommends a vote "FOR" each of the director nominees, "FOR" each of Proposals 2 and 3, and "THREE" years on Proposal 4.

 Q: How do I vote my shares?

 A: The answer depends on whether you own your inTEST shares directly (that is, you hold stock certificates that show your name as the registered stockholder) or if your shares are held in a brokerage account or by another nominee holder.